 Join our moderated talk-show discussion of lessons learned from the last year and the transition to the post-Covid world.
 Our guests will have a frank discussion about a few good things that came out of the pandemic that are worth keeping, such as virtual board meetings, electronic voting, changes to amenities and use of common spaces, how communities banded together to build community, and any other topics the panelists and audience want to address.
 A Q&A with the audience will follow.

 Where: Green Valley Country Club, 201 Ridge Pike, Lafayette Hill, PA.

 As of August 16, 2021, the chapter has adopted a Covid Code of Conduct for Events.
 Whenever you register for an event, you agree to abide by the terms of this Code of Conduct, including wearing of masks at indoor events.
 Click here for the Covid-19 Code of Conduct for Events.

 Register early as space is limited for this program.

 * Indicates early registrations rates for manager only; business partners pay an additional fee.
 Rates increase after September 28, 2021.
 Want to save on registration fees?
 Click Here to learn more about CAI and Join Now!

 By submitting a registration for a CAI chapter program or event, attendees agree to the CAI Communicable Disease Related Hold Harmless, Release, Waiver of Liability, and Indemnity Agreement.
 Click the link to review the terms of this waiver.
 You will be required to agree to the terms of this waiver in the event registration checkout process.

 This course is approved by the Community Association Managers International Certification Board (CAMICB) to fulfill continuing education requirements for the CMCA® certification.
-This course will earn managers three to five (4) continuing education credit hours, depending on sessions attended, which also help satisfy the requirements to apply for the PCAM designation.
+This course will earn managers four (4) continuing education credit hours, depending on sessions attended, which also help satisfy the requirements to apply for the PCAM designation.